-We are also partnering with Over-the-Rhine Community Housing to renovate 47, currently vacant units into vibrant, affordable apartments.
-The Lower Price Hill Thrives project will renovate 11 existing buildings and bring one new building.
-All the units will be secured as permanently affordable housing.
+We have also partnered with Over-the-Rhine Community Housing to renovate and construct 11 buildings to create 47 vibrant, affordable apartments through the Lower Price Hill Thrives project.
+All the units are secured as permanently affordable housing.

 In the long-term, our goal is to secure 65% of housing in LPH as affordable to families living at or below 80% of the area median income.

 For information about available affordable housing opportunities, email Jenna.

 LPH Thrives works with neighbors to activate vacant spaces into neighborhood assets.
 In the past several years, we have renovated our main campus, the Joe Williams Family Center, the Washing Well laundromat, Hatmaker Park, Evans Fields, three community gardens, and a new outdoor play space.